Zettlr/zettlr-docs/docs/en/first-time-users/import.md

 !!! note

-    Zettlr will search for the first import profile that has the appropriate reader to understand some file.
-Therefore, if you have multiple Pandoc profiles installed that support the same reader, be mindful of the sorting order of the profiles.
+    Zettlr will use the first import profile that has the appropriate reader to import a file.
+Therefore, if you have added Pandoc profiles that support the same reader, be mindful of the sorting order of the profiles.
+If this is your first time using the app, Zettlr will only have one profile per file type.

 ## Customizing How Zettlr Imports Files